monero-project/monero-site/_i18n/en/resources/user-guides/remote_node_gui.md

 ## Finding a public remote node

 First, you will need to find a public remote node to connect to.
-The website [moneroworld.com](https://moneroworld.com/#nodes) has some great resources about remote nodes, and the website [monero.fail](https://monero.fail) has an actively maintained list of functioning remote nodes.
+The website [moneroworld.com](https://moneroworld.com/#nodes) has some great resources about remote nodes, and the website [monero.fail](https://monero.fail) has a list of functioning remote nodes.

 ## Configuring your wallet to connect to a custom public remote node